 The number of women in state prisons grew 75 percent from yearend 1986 to yearend 1991, reaching almost 39,000 by June 1991.
 At that time women were 5.2 percent of all prisoners, up from 4.7 percent in 1986.
 Relying on responses to interviews with a nationally representative sample of state inmates, this report describes those women.
 It provides details on offenses, criminal histories, and the women's personal characteristics and backgrounds.
 Based on the BJS report "Women in Prison," NCJ-145321.

 "Guns and Crime (BJS Crime Data)" by the Bureau of Justice Statistics

 In 1992 offenders armed with handguns committed approximately 931,000 violent crimes.
-Handgun crimes accounted for about 13 per cent of all violent crimes.
-As measured by the National Crime Victimization Survey (NCVS), the rate of nonfatal handgun victimizations in 1992-4.5 crimes per 1,000 people age 12 or older-supplanted the record of 4.0 per 1,000 in 1982.
+Handgun crimes accounted for about 13 percent of all violent crimes.
+This report presents statistics from the National Crime Victimization Survey (NCVS) on crimes involving handguns and other firearms for 1987–1992.
+Based on the BJS report "Guns and Crime," NCJ-147003.

 This report presents statistics from the Uniform Crime Reporting (UCR) system on crimes in Alaska and in the nation as a whole involving handguns and other firearms for 1987-1992.